-OnePan is designed to withstand everything – metal utensils, oven, high temperatures, open fire, and dishwasher.
-To make your OnePan, like other items in your home, last longer, we recommend taking care of it with love and following our advice below.
+OnePan is designed to withstand everything – metal utensils, ovens, high temperatures, open flames, and dishwashers.
+To help your OnePan, like other items in your home, last longer, we recommend caring for it with love and following our advice below.
 This way, you won’t need to restore the coating as often, which is good for both your wallet and the environment.

 About PFAS-free coatings

-PFAS is a nasty group of chemicals used to repel dirt from various surfaces (e.g., frying pans, ski wax, makeup, and functional clothing).
+PFAS is a nasty group of chemicals used to repel dirt from various surfaces (e.g., frying pans, ski wax, makeup, and performance clothing).
 PFAS is called "the forever chemical" because it can never be broken down by nature.
 Unfortunately, PFAS is found in the water we drink and the air we breathe.
-Research has also shown that PFAS is carcinogenic and hormone-disrupting, which can affect fertility, for example.
-You can feel completely safe knowing that OnePan’s products are completely free from all PFAS chemicals, not just some – like PFOA.
+Research has also shown that PFAS is carcinogenic and disrupts hormones, which can affect fertility, for example.
+You can feel completely safe knowing that OnePan’s products are entirely free from all PFAS chemicals, not just some – like PFOA.

-Our frying pans and trays are instead coated with a ceramic nonstick coating that is completely harmless to both the body and nature.
+Instead, our frying pans and trays are coated with a ceramic non-stick coating that is completely harmless to both the body and nature.

 To get the best out of your OnePan and its PFAS-free coating, both in terms of lifespan and quality, here are our best tips and tricks: